w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-treasury.md

 ## Multi-Asset Treasury Support

-The use of [cross-consensus messaging](./learn-xcm.md) would also mean that these treasuries can support multiple asset types, and thus can spend assets other than DOT held within the treasury.
+The use of [cross-consensus messaging](./learn-xcm.md) would also mean that these treasuries can support multiple asset types, and thus can spend assets other than {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} held within the treasury.
 These assets have a few requirements:

 1. The asset is listed on the [AssetHub system parachain](https://assethub-polkadot.subscan.io/).